What is Tummelvision?

-Tummelvision is a weekly podcast about how to connect and create a world that puts people at the centre of business, technology and culture.
+Tummelvision is a weekly salon-style podcast about the art and science of engaging and collaborating in a networked age.
+Each week we explore how to connect and create a world that puts people at the centre of business, technology and culture with the smart folks creating this new world.

 This site is an accompaniment to the show where we explore the art of engaging and collaborating in a networked age .
 The blog includes taped versions of the show as well as background info, related articles and more interesting tidbits relating to the world of Tummeling.